pangchi/scratchpad/README.md

 Computer acts as a host.
 Requires http server with PHP.
 For QR scan, computer must have access to google APIs.
 Password is not encrypted, use at your own risk.

+Contains Bootstrap min and svg icons

 Unable to see update?
 Check access right.
 In Linux, "chmod 777 scratch.json"

-Files larger than 2MB may not be uploaded, change upload size in php.ini to >2MB.
-Recommend 20MB Contains Bootstrap min and svg icons
+Files larger than 2MB may not be uploaded, change upload_max_filesize = 8M in php.ini to >2MB.
+Recommend 8MB